Starting in Reception

-Currently, the team of adults supporting learning in Foundation are: Mrs Cate, the Foundation Stage Leader, Mrs Wright the Class Teacher and Mrs White the learning support assistant.
+Currently, the team of adults supporting learning in Foundation are: Mrs Cate, our Head Teacher and Foundation Stage Leader, Miss Kelly the class teacher, who is covering maternity leave for Mrs Wright, and Mrs White the learning support assistant.

 We do all we can to support you, so starting school becomes the next exciting step in a child’s journey of discovery...

 Here are some answers to the questions many new parents ask:

 Q: Can I come into the classroom when I drop my child off?

 Yes, certainly.
 In fact, we encourage you to come in as we all get to know each other.
 We organise the start of the day with an emphasis on meeting the children’s emotional needs.

 Q: What happens if my child doesn’t settle?